denis-koptev/TobaccoFeed/README.md

 ## TO DO LIST

-- [x] Create tag handling engine
+- [ ] Enable editing info for users
-- [ ] Create engine for static paths
+- [ ] Add favourites and marks for users
+- [ ] Move to separate real server
-- [ ] Move on MySQL :star:
+- [ ] Move to MySQL :star:
-- [x] Start filling DB with tobaccos
+- [ ] Develop mixes-section in tobacco page
-- [ ] Clustering of data, Statistics, Machine Learning
+- [ ] Create mixes app and front-end
-- [x] Refactor all our govnocode
-- [x] Customize admin panel for mixes
 - [ ] Think on search algorithm.
 It works fucking bad...
-- [ ] Develop mixes-section in tobacco page
-- [ ] Create mixes app and front-end
-- [x] Create auth app and front-end
-- [ ] Create user app and front-end
 - [ ] Add filter front-end for search page
-- [ ] Finish moving to svg images
-- [ ] Refactor html and css (too many duplicates)
+- [x] Refactor html and css (too many duplicates)
+- [ ] Clustering of data, Statistics, Machine Learning
 - [ ] Sleep and relax after all this shit

 ## TO TEST LIST

 - [ ] Check that old tobacco-photo is deleted after loading new one
-- [x] Check search field work (button)
-- [ ] Test search engine :rocket:
-- [x] Transfer search algorithm to engine :rocket:
 - [x] Photo of tobacco must be deleted after tobacco deletion
 - [ ] RESTfull API for everything - dream big :)
 - [x] Names and brands with uppercases and spaces addition to DB